top of page

 Location: Multiple locations around the country

 Application deadline: Rolling deadlines based on location.
-The application opens in December each year, so this is the time to check for locations and deadlines
+The application opens in December each year.

-Program dates: Varies by location, but always during the summer
+Program dates: Vary by location, but always during the summer

 Program selectivity: Competitive